andruhon/gaunt-sloth-assistant/docs/CONFIGURATION.md

 - `.gsloth.guidelines.md`

 > Gaunt Sloth currently only functions from the directory which has one of the configuration files and `.gsloth.guidelines.md`.
 Configuration files can be located in the project root or in the `.gsloth/.gsloth-settings/` directory.
+>
+> You can also specify a path to a configuration file directly using the `-c` or `--config` global flag, for example `gth -c /path/to/your/config.json ask "who are you?"`

 ## Using .gsloth Directory